1. IMPORTANT INFORMATION

 We collect personal information about you through:

 - Direct interactions.
-You may give us your Identity, Contact, Financial and Transaction Data when you use our website, when you purchase our products and services and during the sales process.
+You may give us your Identity, Contact, Financial and Transaction Data when you use our website, when you purchase our products and services, during the sales process, and if you apply for employment with us.

 - Third parties or publicly available sources.
 We may sometimes receive personal data and additional information from third parties including credit reference agencies or other background check agencies; our partners; and business directories.